This Is What “Never Settle for Mediocrity” Gets Wrong

 - Self-respect

 It feels grounded.
-Even when it’s challenging, there’s a sense that you’re moving toward something that genuinely matters to you.
+Even when it’s difficult, there’s a sense that you’re moving toward something that genuinely matters to you.

 Unhealthy striving, on the other hand, often comes from: